benevolenttech/btek.cc/_drafts/how-can-you-make-your-site-faster-and-easier-to-use.md

 The amount of time it takes for your web page to load affects perception and satisfaction, so Google docks your search ranking if you load slowly.

-And...that's it!
+And…that's it!
 Most website platforms support these guidelines, but many of them don't out of the box.
 I recommend you google search each guideline coupled with the name of your website platform to research your options.

 **Next up: How to plan your content**